acsqdotme/cv/README.md

 * actually make acsq portfolio website
 * figure out latex -> html for cool website integration
 * finish more projects to put on there
+* add "last updated" date on resume instead of just using file name